Types of Paid Search Marketing payment methods and which is the best one for you

 You must be wondering: Wouldn’t it be obvious to choose Cost per click?
 Because it follows the purpose of your ads which is to get people to click on your website?

-The answer is NO. You have to narrow in to your objective.
+The answer is no, obviously, else they would not have given you the option to choose.
+You have to narrow in to your objective.
 Your objective is to minimise cost while getting the ideal traffic.

 Impressions are far less cheaper as compared to clicks.
 This is because they are worth much less to the business.
 And this is one key consideration of choosing impressions.